-- Amanda L. Deckert, Title IX Coordinator, French Hall, Suite 200, (315) 386-7688 - Courtney Bish, Vice President for Student Affairs/Dean of Students/Deputy Title IX Coordinator, Miller Campus Center Room 229, (315) 386-7120 - Chief Alan Mulkin, Chief of Police, Wicks Hall, (315) 386-7777 - University Police, Wicks Hall, (315) 386-7777 could potentially identify the reporting individual or victim/survivor).
+- Amanda L. Deckert, Title IX Coordinator, French Hall, Suite 200, (315) 386-7688 - Courtney Bish, Vice President for Student Affairs/Dean of Students, Miller Campus Center Room 229, (315) 386-7120 - Chief Alan Mulkin, Chief of Police, Dana Hall, (315) 386-7777 - University Police, Dana Hall, (315) 386-7777

+SUNY Canton is obligated to issue timely warnings of Clery Act crimes occurring within relevant geography that represent a serious or continuing threat to students and employees (subject to exceptions when potentially compromising law enforcement efforts and when the warning itself could potentially identify the reporting individual or victim/survivor).
 A reporting individual will never be identified in a timely warning.

-SUNY Canton is obligated to issue timely warnings of Clery Act crimes occurring within relevant geography that represent a serious or continuing threat to students and employees (subject to exceptions when potentially compromising law enforcement efforts and when the warning itself